iomesh/docs/docs/deploy-iomesh-cluster/activate-license.md

 IOMesh comes with a trial license when it is installed and deployed.
 However, it is recommended that you update the trial license to a subscription or perpetual license based on your edition of IOMesh and how long you plan to use it.

 - **Community**: Update the license from `Trial` to `Perpetual`.
 Apply for the perpetual license code at https://www.iomesh.com/license.
-- **Enterprise**: Get the license code either of a subscription or perpetual license from SmartX sales and update the license as instructed below.
+- **Enterprise**: Get the license code either of a subscription or perpetual license from SmartX sales.

 **Procedure**